The Golden Cross Explained + Three Easy Strategies

-Suddenly, the direction of the trend changes and the price begins increasing.
-Naturally, the 50-period SMA reacts faster to the price change.
-This is because the blue SMA takes into consideration less periods, making it more sensitive to price moves compared to the 200-period SMA.
+Suddenly, the direction of the trend changes and price begins making a move to the upside.
+Naturally, the 50-period SMA reacts faster to the price change as it has a greater sensitivity to the most recent price action.

 Once the 50-period SMA crosses the 200-period SMA to the upside, we have a golden cross.
-We have highlighted this in the pink circle in the above chart.
+We have highlighted this in the grey circle.

 Profit Potential of the Golden Cross Pattern